On finite-difference approximations for normalized Bellman equations: Introduction

 Rate of converge results for optimal stopping are proved for general consistent approximation schemes in \cite{jakobsen:rate:optimal:stopping}.
 However, the rate $\tau^{1/4}+ h^{1/2}$ is obtained only when the diffusion coefficients are independent of the time and space variables.
 For further results on numerical approximations for Bellman equations we refer to \cite{jakobsen:karlsen:convergence:source:terms}, \cite{jakobsen:karlsen:chioma:error} and \cite{biswas:jakobsen:karlsen:error}.

 The paper is organized as follows.
-The main result is formulated in the next section.
-In section \ref{section-existence-of-soln-to-disc-prob} the existence and uniqueness of the solution to finite difference schemes is proved together with a comparison result.
-The main technical result, the gradient estimate of solutions to finite difference schemes, is obtained in section \ref{section-gradient-estimate}.
-Some useful analytic properties of payoff functions are presented in section \ref{section-analytic-ppties}.
-Finally, the main result is proved in section \ref{section-shaking}.
+The main result, Theorem \ref{ass:opt:stop} is formulated in the next section.
+In Section \ref{section-existence-of-soln-to-disc-prob} the existence and uniqueness of solutions to finite difference schemes, Theorem \ref{theorem 1.20.3.9}, is proved together with a result on comparison of the solutions, Lemma \ref{lemma-discrete-comparison-principle}.
+The gradient estimate on the solutions of finite difference schemes is proved in Section \ref{section-gradient-estimate}, together with important corollaries.
+An estimate on Lipschitz continuity in the space variable for the reward functions and a result on comparison of the reward functions with supersolutions to Bellman equations are presented in Section \ref{section-analytic-ppties}.
+The estimate on H\"older continuity in time of the reward functions together with the corresponding estimates for their finite difference approximations are given in Section \ref{section-hc}.
+Theorem \ref{ass:opt:stop} is proved in Section \ref{section-shaking}.